January 1st 2022

-This was initially the deadline for all Brits who were full-time residents in France before December 31st 2020 to be in possession of a carte de séjour residency card.
+This is the deadline for all Brits who were resident in France before December 31st 2020 to be in possession of a carte de séjour residency card.

 This does not apply to people who moved after that date – they come under the new regime of visas – but does cover all UK nationals who lived in France before then, even those who have been here a long time, are married to a French national or who previously held a European carte de séjour.

 Brits in France were given an extension on the deadline to have applied for their new card – it was pushed back from June 30th to September 30th to allow late applications.
-If you have not yet applied, here’s how.
+January 1st 2022 is the deadline to be in possession of the card.

 (article continues below)

 This is the date from which certain official functions cannot be performed without providing proof of your legal residency status – which is the rule already in place for all other non-EU citizens.